DjangoGirls/tutorial/en/installation/README.md

 {% include "/chromebook_setup/instructions.md" %}
 <!--endsec-->

-# Open a command window
+# Brief intro to the command line
-Several of the steps below will involve typing into a "console" or "command window".
-This will be explained later; for now, just open one up.
+Many of the steps below reference the "console", "terminal", "command window", or "command line" -- these all mean the same thing: a window on your computer where you can enter commands.
+When you get to the main tutorial, you'll learn more about the command line.
+For now, the main thing you need to know is how to open a command window and what it looks like:
 {% include "/intro_to_command_line/open_instructions.md" %}

 # Install Python